Full Eigenstate Thermalization in Integrable Spin Systems

-For instance it is known that $\braket{O(t)O(0)}_{\beta}= k_{2}(t)^{2}$ \cite{DAlessio:2015qtq}.
-Eq. \eqref{eqn:kq} generalizes this relation to higher point correlators.
+where the relation $k_{q}^{\beta}(\vec{t}) \simeq k_{q}^{\text{ETH}}$ is expected to hold only in the thermodynamic limit.
+It is known that the usual ETH gives $\braket{O(t)O(0)}_{\beta}\simeq [k^{\text{ETH}}_{1}]^{2}+ k^{\text{ETH}}_{2}(t)$ \cite{DAlessio:2015qtq}, for the two-point function.
+Eq. \eqref{eqn:kq} then generalizes this relation to higher point correlators.
 The contribution of the free cumulants can be then represented in a diagrammatic manner with two types of diagrams: crossing and non-crossing, similar to the diagrammatic formulation of classic moment-cumulant formula differing from it earliest at the fourth order \cite{Pappalardi:2022aaz}.
 It was shown in \cite{Pappalardi:2022aaz} that the ETH ansatz \eqref{eqn:fulleth} implies the following: (i) the crossing contribution are exponentially subleading.
 For instance, considering the relevant contribution to the four point function would imply

 and (ii) the non-crossing diagram or cactus diagram (corresponding to noncrossing partition in Eq. \eqref{eqn:multipoint}) factorize.
 For instance